 - Oily fish like salmon

-See this blog post for tips on how to incorporate these foods into your daily diet.
+See this post for tips on how to incorporate these foods into your daily diet.

 8. Does this mean I have to give up all of my favourite foods?!

-Also (and I never thought I’d say this!) there are actually lots of recipes for cholesterol-friendly meals that taste great, so I don’t really feel that deprived in my 80% time anymore.
+Another thing worth mentioning is that there are lots of recipes for cholesterol-friendly meals that taste great, so I don’t actually feel that deprived in my 80% time anymore and don’t crave the ‘20% foods’ as much as I used to.
 If you don’t believe me, try these:-

 - French Toast with Maple Syrup